Are Differences between Mathematics and Statistics

 Statistics:

 Definition: Statistics is the science of collecting, organizing, analyzing, interpreting, and presenting data.
 It involves the use of mathematical techniques to draw meaningful conclusions from data and make informed decisions.
+Statistics is a branch of mathematics that deals with the collection, analysis, interpretation, presentation, and organization of data.
+It provides tools and methods for making sense of large amounts of data and drawing conclusions or making predictions based on that data.
+Statistics is used in a wide range of fields, including science, medicine, economics, business, social sciences, and engineering.

-Regression Analysis: Modeling relationships between variables.
+- Regression Analysis: A technique for modeling and analyzing the relationships between variables.

 Applications: Statistics plays a crucial role in various fields, such as economics (economic forecasting), medicine (clinical trials), social sciences (survey research), and quality control (manufacturing processes).